 Two Months Before Moving Out Of State

 Two months before your move, you’re still working globally.
+(Often, people might not even know that they’ll be moving to a new state this early!
+So if you’ve got this much time, use it to your advantage.)
 Think of this stage as preparing to prepare.
-For the next two weeks, you should focus your activity on planning, organizing and prepping, ticking off tasks such as:
+For the next two weeks, you should focus your activity on planning, organizing, and prepping, ticking off tasks such as:

 • Explore Your New Neighborhood: Before you start looking for a house to rent, you need to know where you want to live.
-Check out schools, restaurants, amenities and more.
+Check out schools, restaurants, amenities, and more.
+It might feel small, but this can go a long way in improving your quality of life once you get to your new home!

 • Book Appointments: Need to see anyone in town before you go?
-Book eye exams, shrink appointments and wellness once-overs now.
+Book eye exams, doctor’s appointments, and wellness once-overs now.
 (Remember, kids need to be up-to-date on vaccines before entering new schools.)

-• Set a Moving Budget: While you still have a clear head, set a budget for how much you’re willing to pay for a house, how much you’ll spend on meals, travel costs and more.
+• Set a Moving Budget: While you still have a clear head, set a budget for how much you’re willing to pay for a house, how much you’ll spend on meals, travel, and more.

 Six Weeks Before the Move

 At this point, you should have picked an official date for the move.
-A date is important, because you’ll need it to hire movers, turn off and turn on utilities, enlist help from friends, and more.
+Having a date set in stone is essential at this point because you’ll need it to hire movers, turn off and turn on utilities, enlist help from friends, and more.
 If you have not picked a date, do so before turning your attention to any more items on the moving out of state checklist.
 Now it’s time to:

 • Schedule Car Shipment: Not driving?
 Schedule a shipper to come get your car before you move out.